Social Responsibility

 Public & Bar Service

-In addition, Richard A. Vinroot was a member of the Charlotte City Council from 1983-91 and mayor of the city of Charlotte from 1991-95.
+In addition, Richard Vinroot was a member of the Charlotte City Council from 1983-91 and mayor of the city of Charlotte from 1991-95.
 And, Ward McKeithen served as a member of the Charlotte Mecklenburg Board of Education from 1976-88.